apache/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 :func:`TSRemapPostConfigReload` is called to indicate the end of the the new remap configuration load.
 It is called on the newly and previously loaded plugins, invoked by the new, current and previous still used configurations.
-It also indicates wheather the configuration reload was successful by passing :macro:`TSREMAP_CONFIG_RELOAD_FAILURE` in case of failure and to notify the plugins if they are going to be part of the new configuration by passing :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED` or :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED`.
+It also indicates whether the configuration reload was successful by passing :macro:`TSREMAP_CONFIG_RELOAD_FAILURE` in case of failure and to notify the plugins if they are going to be part of the new configuration by passing :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED` or :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED`.
 This is an optional entry point.